 In order to deliver these differentiated cells into target locations in vivo, we seeded BADSCs onto 3-dimensional biological scaffolds.
 Pre-clinical animal models of dietinduced obesity, that were transplanted with differentiated BADSCs supported by a biological scaffold, presented significant reductions in weight and blood glucose levels compared to scaffold only controls.
 We are identifying technology for in vivo delivery in small animal models.
 Having completed our proof of concept using our BAT in small animals, we are currently developing our next generation BAT.
 It is anticipated that this next version will contain a higher purity of BADSC and a greater percent of functional brown adipocytes, which is expected to increase the therapeutic effect compared to our first generation product.
 In addition, we are exploring the delivery of the therapeutic using encapsulation technology, which will only allow for reciprocal exchange of small molecules between the host circulation and the BAT implant.
 We expect that encapsulation may present several advantages over our current biological scaffolds, including prevention of any immune response or implant rejection that might occur in an immunocompetent host and an increase in safety by preventing the implanted cells from invading the host tissues.
 We have developed promising data on the loading of human stem cell-derived tissue engineered brown fat into an encapsulation device to be used as a cell delivery system for our metabolic platform program for the treatment of type 2 diabetes, obesity, hyperlipidemia and hypertension.
 This advancement may lead to successful transplantation of brown fat in humans.
 We are evaluating the next generation of BAT constructs that will first be tested in small animal models.
 No assurance can be given that this delivery system will be effective in vivo in animals or humans.
-Our allogeneic brown adipose derived stem cell platform potentially provides a therapeutic and commercial model for the cell-based treatment of obesity and
+Our allogeneic brown adipose derived stem cell platform potentially provides a therapeutic and commercial model for the cell-based treatment of obesity and re

 In June 2012, we entered into an Assignment Agreement with the University of Utah Research Foundation, or the Foundation, and a Research Agreement with the University of Utah, or the Utah Research Agreement.
 Pursuant to the Assignment Agreement, which provides for royalty payments, we acquired the rights to two provisional patent applications that relate to human brown fat cell lines.
 No royalty amounts are payable to date.
-The applications have been converted to a utility application in the University of Utah provided research services relating to the identification of brown fat tissue and the development and characterization of brown fat cell lines.
+The applications have been converted to a utility application in the United States and several foreign jurisdictions.
+Pursuant to the Utah Research Agreement, the University of Utah provided research services relating to the identification of brown fat tissue and the development and characterization of brown fat cell lines.
 The Utah Research Agreement provides that all inventions, discoveries, patent rights, information, data, methods and techniques, including all cell lines, cell culture media and derivatives thereof, are owned by us.
-In February 2019, we entered into a Services Agreement, we will initiate preclinical models to study the efficacy of our generation 2 encapsulated brown adipose tissue construct.
+In February 2019, we entered into a Services Agreement with the University of Utah pursuant to which the university has been retained to provide research services with regard to the ThermoStem Program.
+Pursuant to this agreement, we will initiate preclinical models to study the efficacy of our generation 2 encapsulated brown adipose tissue construct.